Sometimes in the process of educating folks on the dynamics of developing a stand-up comedy routine, some of the most basic information can be missed.

 This is the opposite end of the spectrum from those who completely change their stand-up comedy material every show.

 Let me just cut right to the chase:

 Unfunny stand-up comedy material, no matter how well delivered WILL NOT miraculously get funny over time.
 Stand-up comedy material is not like meat or cheese that can get better with age — it is either funny and will generate laughs consistently or it won’t.

 Once again the problem boils down to the absence of an effective process for developing stand-up comedy material in the first place.

-If you will allow me to be brutally honest, here’s what I can tell you with extreme certainty:
+If you’ll allow me to be brutally honest, here is what I can tell you with extreme certainty:

 There are already plenty of comedians who can generate an average of 18+ seconds of laughter every minute they are performing.

 Likewise you need to be able to do that as well if you truly want to reap the benefits and rewards that stand-up comedy has to offer.

 If you cannot make significant and measurable progress in your first 6-12 months as a comedian, your chances of success as a comedian become increasingly reduced.